exasol/virtual-schemas/doc/development/developing-sql-dialect/integration_testing_with_containers.md

 * Run the EXASOL and source databases in containers
 * Prepare the test schema in the source database
 * Create a virtual schema for the source database
-* Run the tests on the virtual schmema
+* Run the tests on the virtual schema

 ![Integration test overview](../../images/integrationtest_overview.png)